Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

 Regarding the impact of the spatial redundancy exploitation, we can observe a consistent tendency to get better results by using a higher number of sensors, which can be more clearly seen in Fig.~\ref{fig:f1-vs-distance-500-1000-1500}, for which the data in Fig.~\ref{fig:f1-vs-distance-V1_S10_ACH} has been restricted to $500\,m$, $1000\,m$ and $1500\,m$ thresholds.
 In the same way, the vertical axis range has been modified to facilitate the visualization.

 Considering the results shown so far, it would seem that the classification task for the $500\,m$ distance threshold gets the highest performance, but it should be noted that it suffers from severe data unbalance (see Fig.~\ref{fig:data-balance}), and its superiority is only true if we evaluate the $\FOneScoreG{}$ or $\FOneScoreCOne$ scores.
 In fact, the best result selection should also consider the behavior of the class wise $\FOneScore{}$-scores.
 In particular, as also shown in Fig.~\ref{fig:f1-vs-distance-500-1000-1500}, the $500\,m$ threshold experiment $\FOneScoreCZero{}$s presents the lowest values.
+This confirms the importance of considering the class-wise $\FOneScore$-scores, since the global score alone may be misleading when the distance threshold generates unbalanced class distributions.
 On the contrary, the behavior of the $1000\,m$ threshold task exhibits a better balance between the $\FOneScoreCZero{}$ and $\FOneScoreCOne{}$ scores.
 So, from now on, we will focus on the $1000\,m$ threshold task spatially integrating the feature vectors from $250$ sensors.

 Fig.~\ref{fig:f1-vs-tctx+voting-1000}.a shows the $\FOneScore{}$-scores for the $1000\,m$ threshold with $10$, $30$ and $50$ second-long windows, with improvements for longer windows, specially in the $\FOneScoreCZero$ metric.
 Similarly, Figures~\ref{fig:f1-vs-tctx+voting-1000}.b and Fig.~\ref{fig:f1-vs-tctx+voting-1000}.c show the $\FOneScore{}$-scores for the $1000\,m$ threshold when using different majority voting window lengths ($1$, $3$ or $5$) for temporal contexts of $10$ and $50$ seconds, respectively.
 From the results, when increasing the number of windows for majority voting, there are improvements for the smallest time span ($10\,s$), but the differences are small when the considered temporal context is increased ($50\,s$).
 This can be explained by the fact that the increased temporal context considers the same long temporal range than the increased voting scheme window length.